-Supplemental Guides and other resources are available on the Milestones page of each specialty section of the ACGME website.
-On www.acgme.org, choose the applicable specialty under the "Specialties" menu, then select the "Milestones" link in the lower navigation bar.
+Additional resources are available in the Milestones section of the ACGME website.
+Follow the links under "What We Do" at www.acgme.org.

 The diagram below presents an example set of milestones for one sub-competency in the same format as the ACGME Report Worksheet.
 For each reporting period, a fellow's performance on the milestones for each subcompetency will be indicated by selecting the level of milestones that best describes that fellow's performance in relation to those milestones.

-Systems-Based Practice 1: Patient Safety Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of comm patient safety event Identifies system factors that lead to patient safety events Participate patient safe (simulated • Conducts analysis of patient safety events and offers error prevention strategies (simulated or actual) Actively engages teams and processes to modify systems to prevent patient safety events Demonstrates knowledge of how t report patient safety events Reports patient safety events through institutional reporting systems (simulated or actual) of patient s s in disclosure afety events to d their families or actual) Discloses patient safety events to patients and their families (simulated or actual) Role models or mentors others in the disclosure of patient safety events \Box Comments: Not Yet C Completed Level 1 middle e of a l esponse box in the evel implies that n that level and in lower between leve esponse box on the line i ls indicates that milestor s have been substantiall nes have l nstrate been substantially d. l as well as some the higher level(s). -
+Systems-Based Practice - Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of common patient safety events Identifies system factors that lead to patient safety events Participate patient safe (simulated • Conducts analysis of patient safety events and offers error prevention strategies (simulated or actual) Actively engages teams and processes to modify systems to prevent patient safety events Demonstrates knowledge of how to report patient safety events Reports patient safety events through institutional reporting systems (simulated or actual) of patient s s in disclosure afety events to d their families or actual) Discloses patient safety events to patients and their families (simulated or actual) Role models or mentors others in the disclosure of patient safety events Comments: Completed Level 1 Selecting a response box in the Selecting a re esponse box on the line i in middle of a level implies that between levels indicates that milestones nes milestones in that level and in lower s have been substantially у levels have demonstrat been substantially ed. as well as some the higher level(s).